eli11Ch/no-time4real/README.md

 ## Purpose
 *<In Progress>*
-A  lidar DIY for find obstacle and point the camera at it.
+Make a lidar DIY for find obstacle and point the camera at it.
 With realtime computing (*C*)